Estimated reading time: 7 minutes

 The current OECD blacklist of dubious golden visa programs covers 15 countries, including the United Arab Emirates, Malta and Cyprus.

 Golden visas are aimed at encouraging global citizens to invest in their economies.

-Restrictions arising from civil unrest, terrorism and unstable political environments are reasons why high net worth families from emerging economies are looking to pay significant sums to short circuit residence and citizenship requirements.
+Restrictions arising from civil unrest, terrorism and unstable political environments are why high-net-worth families from emerging economies are looking to pay significant sums to short-circuit residence and citizenship requirements.

 For expats seeking to find out more about golden visas, here are some answers to the most asked questions about the schemes.